LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/exercises.rst

    `Code it at repl.it <https://repl.it/@launchcode/StringExercises03/>`__

-2. PART B: Let's use string methods to do more work on the DNA strand:
+2. Let's use string methods to do more work on the DNA strand:

    #.
 Replace the gene ``'GCT'`` with ``'AGG'``, and then print the altered
       strand.